Winter plumbing myths, and why they're simply not true

 2. Flame and fire can help with frozen pipes

 If you're already unfortunate enough to have a frozen pipe, don't make the situation any worse by targeting it with an open flame.
 It is very dangerous, and could damage your pipe and even flood the house.
-Use this guide on how to thaw a frozen pipe, and call a certified plumber, if you're worried about flooding.
+Use our handy guide on protecting your pipes, and call a certified plumber, if you're worried about flooding.

 3. It's a good thing to leave your tap dripping